 - Changes to the Organisation name or Billing Information

-Be sure to watch the Authorised Representatives video also, for more information regarding this.
+We recommend watching the Authorised Representatives video in addition to reading this article, for more information regarding this.
 This video may also be found in the 'Getting Started' section of the Core tab in the Learning Centre:

 Who is best suited to being appointed as an Authorised Representative?

 Who an organisation appoints as an Authorised Representative is an important strategic decision.
-Not only are these individuals the ones authorised to submit queries to us on behalf of an organisation, but they are responsible for keeping up-to-date with all of the upcoming system updates and releases.
+Not only are these individuals the ones authorised to submit queries to us on behalf of an organisation, but they are responsible for keeping up-to-date with system updates and releases.

 These individuals are the conduit for communication with various stakeholders across the organisation regarding important updates.
 Some features require strategic consideration by the executive management team for example in order to decide if & when they will be used, and if so, determining the best approach to rolling out these features to the required Staff Members when necessary.